Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 3

 \end{knitrout} \elandscape

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

-Taken together, we conclude that particpants have a higher propensity to use an exploration strategy as situational complexity increases, yet at any given level of complexity, employ a exploitation more when hiding than when seeking.
-To explain this, we introduce an \emph{assumed-payoff} hypothesis, where hiding strategies are generally more exploitative than when seeking because participants hold prior beliefs that a failed hide is worse than a failed seek.
+Taken together, we conclude that participants have a higher propensity to use a matching/antimatching strategy as situational complexity increases.
+This might be because this strategy provides a greater information gain, and thus might be viewed as analogous to exploration.
+We also find that for any given level of complexity, participants employed an optimal strategy more when hiding than when seeking.
+To explain this, one could consider an \emph{assumed-payoff} account, where hiding strategies are generally more exploitative than when seeking because participants hold prior beliefs that a failed hide is worse than a failed seek.
 Perhaps with more room options, the perceived importance of each individual hiding trial outcome is lesser because the overall probability of being found is lesser, thus reducing motivation to select a strict minimizing strategy when hiding.
-This hypothesis can be tested in future studies by manipulating payoffs of successful/failed hide/seeks via gamified points, money, and the like.
+This account can be tested by manipulating payoffs of successful/failed hide/seeks via gamified points, money, and the like.

-It may be that computational complexity and assumed-payoffs jointly influence player behaviour.
-It is still true that n-dimensional geometry is harder to work with than m-dimensional geometry where n $>$ m.
-This increases the computational cost of determining the opposite probability distribution as room-count increases, thereby disincentivizing exploration when hiding.
-The reduction in risk of being found when hiding as room-count increases may simultaneously \emph{incentivize} exploration, moderating the overall effect.
+It is likely that computational complexity and assumed-payoffs jointly influence participants' behaviour.
+Even so, it is still true that n-dimensional geometry is harder to work with than m-dimensional geometry where n $>$ m.
+This increases the computational cost of determining the opposite probability distribution as room-count increases, thereby disincentivizing an antimatching strategy when hiding.
+The reduction in risk of being found when hiding as room-count increases may simultaneously \emph{incentivize} antimatching as a form of exploration, thus moderating the overall effect.